linuxstb/it9507/it9507-driver/README.md

 The device node was also renamed from /dev/usb-it950x%d to /dev/dvbmod%d.

+One significant change/bug-fix compared to ITE's driver is in the implementation of the write() function.
+This has been changed to block when the internal ringbuffer is full (ITE's driver just returned immediately with a 0 result code) and also to handle short writes (e.g. user application attempts to write 32KB, only 16KB is available in the buffer, so the driver just consumes 16KB.
+In that case, the ITE driver would consume nothing).
+This makes the userspace "sendts" application simpler and consume less CPU.

+Non-blocking writes (and the use of poll/select) are not yet implemented, but are on the to-do list.

 The full history of the modifications can be found on github at https://github.com/linuxstb/it9507 within the it9507-driver directory.